QuantumNuke75/Unofficial-Modding-Guide/_posts/2023-01-19-quickcook.md

 1. Open your map.
 2. Opening a map will try to load a profile with matching name.
 	- To create your own, under "PAK NAME" enter your staging folder name (i.e. your pak name without .pak)
-	- In the right field enter your map name excatly as seen in the top-left tab or content browser.
+	- In the right field enter your map name exactly as seen in the top-left tab or content browser.
 	- Press the `Save` button.
 	> Profiles are saved as .ini files in the project's `...\Saved\QuickCook\`
 	{: .prompt-tip }